 Schools and Educational Institutions:

-- Panic buttons can be found in schools and educational institutions to enable staff to quickly request assistance in situations like lockdowns, security breaches, or medical emergencies.
+- Panic buttons can be found in schools and educational institutions, allowing staff to quickly request assistance in lockdowns, security breaches, or medical emergencies.

 -